hygull/rscript/README.md

 1)	The core of R is an interpreted computer language which allows

 	* Branching
 	* Looping
 	* Modular programming using functions

 2)	R allows integration with the procedures written in the C, C++, .Net, Python or FORTRAN languages for efficiency.

-3)	R is world
 #### Evolution

 R made it first appearance in 1993.